rikkaneko/paste/README.md

 ## Remark

 You are welcome to use my project and depoly your own service.
-Due to the fact that the `SERVICE_URL` is hard-coded into the `paste.html`, you may simply use `Ctrl`+`R` to replace `pb.nekoid.cc` with your own service URL.

-Of course, contribute and report issues are also welcome! \:D
+Contribute and report issues are also welcome! \:D